How to Write Effective Ad Copy

 April 14, 2021

 Smart, effective and compelling ad copy is an essential piece of every successful marketing campaign or advertising strategy.
-Great ad copy often needs to do a heavy life: communicate your brand, share the value of your product or service and convert your audience, all within seconds.
+Great ad copy often needs to do a heavy lift: communicate your brand, share the value of your product or service and convert your audience, all within seconds.
 This type of copywriting is also different from writing long-form or branded content you might see on a blog, website or in an email.
 It often requires a different approach to writing, adjusting for style and tone, as the copy needs to be memorable but also sharp and easily digestible.
 And, most of all, it takes a skilled and experienced ad writer to execute.

 What Does Effective Copy Look Like